oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

   3: optional string email,
 }
 ```
 Of these examples, only JSON is data that can be read unambiguously by applications with no language-specific parsing code.
-JADN definitions in JSON format are structured according to this section and are considered authoritative over other formats.

-Specifications that include JADN definitions in a non-data format SHOULD also make available the same definitions in JSON format.
+JADN definitions in JSON format as defined in this section are considered authoritative over other formats.
+Specifications that include JADN definitions in another format SHOULD also make available the same definitions in JSON format.

 ## 3.2 Options
 This section defines the mechanism used to support a varied set of information needs within the strictly regular structure of [Section 3.1](#31-type-definitions).
 New requirements can be accommodated by defining new options without modifying that structure.